islander/dmarc-report-ansible-playbook/README.md

 ## DNS configuration

-Add SPF, DMIM and DMARC DNS records to your name server according to your setup.
+Add SPF, DKIM and DMARC DNS records to your name server according to your setup.

 DKIM `p=` value should be content of your `example.com.pub` without whitespaces and header and footer: